-- 3. If an existing version of the MySQL Enterprise Monitor Agent is installed, provide an alternative name for the installation.
-This will be used as the name of the file created in /etc/init.d used to start the agent.
+- 3. If the installer identifies that an existing version of the MySQL Enterprise Monitor Agent is installed, provide an alternative name for the installation.
+This defines the name of the file created in /etc/ init.d used to start the agent.
 You can enter a different name to perform multiple installations. - 4.
 Specify the MySQL server to monitor.
-First, specify whether to use a TCP/IP or socket-based connection to communicate with the MySQL Server:
+First, specify whether to use a TCP/IP or a socket-based connection to communicate with the MySQL Server: